smaddlsoft/documentation/content/applications/finance/fiscal_localizations/hong_kong.rst

 - Under the :guilabel:`Work Information` tab

-  - :guilabel:`Working Hours`: :guilabel:`HK Standard 40 hours/week` **must** be selected.
+  - :guilabel:`Working Hours`: :guilabel:`HK Standard 40 hours/week` option **must** be selected.

 - Under the :guilabel:`Private Information` tab

-  - :guilabel:`Surname, Given Name, Name in Chinese`: Name of the employee
+  - :guilabel:`Surname, Given Name, Name in Chinese`: name of the employee.
-  - :guilabel:`Identification No`: HKID of the employee
-  - :guilabel:`Gender`: Gender of the employee
-  - :guilabel:`Private Address`: Address of the employee
+  - :guilabel:`Private Address`: address of the employee.
-  - :guilabel:`Bank Account Number`: Employee's bank account number
+  - :guilabel:`Bank Account Number`: employee's bank account number.
-  - :guilabel:`Current Rental`: Employee's rental records (if rental allowance is applicable)
+  - :guilabel:`Current Rental`: employee's rental records (if rental allowance is applicable).
-  - :guilabel:`Autopay Type`: :guilabel:`BBAN`, :guilabel:`SVID`, :guilabel:`EMAL`, etc
+  - :guilabel:`Autopay Type`: :guilabel:`BBAN`, :guilabel:`SVID`, :guilabel:`EMAL`, etc.
-  - :guilabel:`Autopay Reference`: Autopay reference number
+  - :guilabel:`Autopay Reference`: autopay reference number.
+  - :guilabel:`Identification No`: HKID of the employee.
+  - :guilabel:`Gender`: gender of the employee.

   .. important::
-     For the :guilabel:`Bank Account Number`, set the :guilabel:`Send Money` field to :guilabel:`Trusted`.
-If this is **not** set to :guilabel:`Trusted`, money **cannot** be transferred to the employee's bank account.
+     For the :guilabel:`Bank Account Number`, this account should be set as :guilabel:`Trusted` before further processing.
+     To achieve this, click on the right-arrow button next to :guilabel:`Bank Account Number` field.
+     Set the :guilabel:`Send Money` to :guilabel:`Trusted` by clicking on the toggle.

   .. note::
-     For the :guilabel:`Current Rental` field, set the :guilabel:`state` to :guilabel:`Running`.
+     To populate the :guilabel:`Current Rental`, click on the :guilabel:`History` button.
+     Then, click on :guilabel:`New`.
+Fill in the relevant details and save the rental record.
+Upon saving the record, the rental contract :guilabel:`state` will be visible (at the top-right corner) and can be set to :guilabel:`Running`.

 - Under the :guilabel:`HR Settings` tab:

-  - :guilabel:`Volunteer Contribution Option`: Select either :guilabel:`Only Mandatory
+  - :guilabel:`Volunteer Contribution Option`: select either :guilabel:`Only Mandatory Contribution`
-    Contribution`, :guilabel:`Fixed %VC` or :guilabel:`Cap 5% VC` (max-out at 5%), if desired.
+    , :guilabel:`With Fixed %VC` or :guilabel:`Cap 5% VC`.
-  - :guilabel:`MPF Manulife Account`: Account number if applicable.
+  - :guilabel:`MPF Manulife Account`: account number, if applicable.

+.. _hong_kong/manage_contracts:

 Manage contracts
 ----------------